About the Missouri Department of Revenue

 - The Financial and General Services Bureau is responsible for all accounting, procurement, banking, and general service matters.
 This bureau also coordinates space and location needs, telecommunications, safety issues, maintenance, and improvement of the work environment within the Department.

-The General Counsel's Office ensures the Department’s compliance with law and internal policies.
+The Legal Services Division ensures the Department’s compliance with law and internal policies.

 - The General Counsel’s Office advises the director and divisions on legal matters relative to the Department, and represents the Department in courts and administrative tribunals.